 By Nicole Merritt of jthreeNMe.com

 In July of this year, my husband and I will celebrate our ten-year wedding anniversary.
-We got married back in 2008 following my college graduation.
+We got married back following my college graduation.
 I was only twenty-two at the time and him?
 Well, he was all good-looking at the prime age of thirty.

 There were may vocal skeptics who chimed in, unasked of course, to share with us their belief that we would “never last” and that it would “never work.”